drasi-project/drasi-platform/sources/sdk/rust/readme.md

 # Rust Source SDK for Drasi

-This library provides the building blocks and infrastructure to implement a Drasi Source in Rust
+This library provides the building blocks and infrastructure to implement a Drasi Source in Rust.

 ## Getting started